tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 This post is part of a series on writing an emulator for the DREAM 6800 computer.
 Read [the DREAM 6800 posts](/tags/#dream-6800) and look at [the emulator's repository](https://github.com/tobiasvl/drom).
 {: .notice--info}

+The source code and binary for the modified CHIPOS ("CHIPOSLO") can be downloaded from [the CHIPOSLO GitHub repository](https://github.com/tobiasvl/chiposlo).
+{: .notice--success}

 OK, this is a long post.
 There's a table of contents to the right.
 I'll get into the nitty-gritty of writing short 6800 assembly, and even though I'm an amateur on that subject, I'm apparently better at it than writing short posts.

 ![CHIPOS logo](/assets/images/chipos_logo.png)

-Quick recap: The [DREAM 6800](http://www.mjbauer.biz/DREAM6800.htm). was created in 1978 by Michael J. Bauer, and it came with a small, 1024 byte operating system called <abbr title="Compact Hexadecimal Interpretive Programming and Operating System">CHIPOS</abbr>.
+Quick recap: The [DREAM 6800](http://www.mjbauer.biz/DREAM6800.htm) was created in 1978 by Michael J. Bauer, and it came with a small, 1024 byte operating system called <abbr title="Compact Hexadecimal Interpretive Programming and Operating System">CHIPOS</abbr>.
 CHIPOS incorporates an interpreter for a bytecode <abbr title="Virtual Machine">VM</abbr> called CHIP-8, which originally appeared on RCA's CDP1802-based COSMAC VIP computer in 1977.
 You can read more about [CHIP-8 on Wikipedia](https://en.wikipedia.org/wiki/CHIP-8).

 [I've written a couple of CHIP-8 games myself](https://itch.io/c/747687/my-chip-8-games), so I obviously wanted to see them run in my brand new emulator.
-However, I targeted those games for the original COSMAC VIP implementation, and that posed a problem for running them on the DREAM:
+However, I targeted those games for the original COSMAC VIP implementation, and that posed a problem for running them on the DREAM.
+This is my game [Mini Lights Out](https://tobiasvl.itch.io/mini-lights-out) in my DREAM emulator:

 ![Mini Lights Out, broken](/assets/images/mini-lights-out-broken.png)